 My name is Joshua Maerzke.
 This will be my fifth year of teaching.
 Prior to joining the team at River Ridge High School, I taught the Social, Communication, and Learning Support (SCALS) program for students with Autism and Developmental Delays at Lakes Elementary for three years.
-In 2016, I received my Masters in Education (MAE) at Pacific Lutheran University.
+In 2016, I received a Masters in Education (MAE) at Pacific Lutheran University.
 In 2017, I went back to school at the University of Washington to become a Board Certified Behavior Analyst (BCBA) and a Licensed Behavior Analyst (LBA) in Washington State.
 At River Ridge, I am the case manager for students in the Emotional and Behavioral Support program and teach classes focused on social and emotional development.

 I am originally from Wisconsin.
 In 2004, I joined the United States Army and was stationed at Joint-Base Lewis McChord (JBLM) from 2005 until leaving the service in 2010.
 While in the military, I met my wife Lindsey, who is also a teacher in Washington.
 After working for the government for a few years, we decided to settle down and start our family.
 In 2016, we adopted and welcomed our now 14-year-old daughter to our home.
 On the weekend, our family enjoys movies, camping, board games, and cheering for the Green Bay Packers.

 2020-2021 School Year Schedule